pranavth/ProcessAutomation/README.md

 # ProcessAutomation
-Power platform projects to keep at one place
+Power automate flow to keep at one place